-In 1951, William Zane Johnson, also known as Bill, owned an audio equipment store in South Minneapolis named Electronic Industries.
-Through this store, he not only sold high-end audio equipment but he also gave himself the opportunity to sell his own ideas and creations (especially preamplifiers) to fellow audiophiles.
-In 1970, after selling his company and patents and having worked for another company for two years, Bill realized he preferred to share his creations above all else, so he bought back his rights and founded Audio Research Corporation.
-When he went back to designing and manufacturing audio equipment, he turned to vacuum tubes as a way to produce a high-fidelity sound while keeping costs low.
-Unfortunately, he was met with backlash because the use of vacuum tubes appeared to set the industry back.
-Much to the public’s surprise, though, vacuum tubes were used in the 1980’s and Bill was deemed a founder of high-end audio as we know it today.
-In 1972 he developed the SP-3, a preamplifier that received nothing but praise and gave Audio Research a significant amount of influence in the industry.
-Over the next decades, Bill continued to incorporate vacuum tubes in their increased product offering and today, Audio Research continues to specialize in preamplifiers and amplifiers, focusing more on unparalleled audio quality than on market-driven features.
+In 1951, William (Bill) Zane Johnson owned an audio equipment store in South Minneapolis named Electronic Industries.
+Through this store he sold high-end audio equipment, including his own ideas and creations (especially preamplifiers), to fellow audiophiles.
+In 1970, after selling his company and patents and working for another company for two years, Bill realized he preferred to share his creations above all else, so he bought back his rights and founded Audio Research Corporation.
+At this time, he turned to vacuum tubes as a way to produce a high-fidelity sound while keeping costs low.
+Unfortunately, he was met with backlash for being "outdated".
+Much to the public’s surprise, though, vacuum tubes were used in the 1980’s, deeming Bill a founder of high-end audio as we know it today.
+In 1972 he developed the SP-3, a preamplifier that gave Audio Research a significant amount of influence in the industry.
+Over the next decades, Bill continued to incorporate vacuum tubes in their product offerings and today, Audio Research continues to specialize in preamplifiers and amplifiers, focusing more on unparalleled audio quality than on market-driven features.